VMoza/fremontdebateacademy/debate-coach/STEPS.md

    CREATE POLICY insert_own_speeches ON speeches FOR INSERT WITH CHECK (auth.uid() = user_id);
    CREATE POLICY update_own_speeches ON speeches FOR UPDATE USING (auth.uid() = user_id);
    CREATE POLICY delete_own_speeches ON speeches FOR DELETE USING (auth.uid() = user_id);

+   -- Grant necessary permissions
+   GRANT ALL ON speeches TO authenticated;
+   GRANT USAGE ON SCHEMA public TO authenticated;
    ```
 2. Create a speech service (`src/services/speechService.ts`) to handle CRUD operations.
 3. Update the FeedbackDisplay component to save speech results to Supabase.